Ganpat-Mallah/Quiz-game/README.md

 JavaScript: Core functionality and game logic.

 Try It Live 🌐
-Play the game live at: GitHub Pages Link ([Update this link after enabling GitHub Pages](https://ganpat-mallah.github.io/Quiz-game/)).
+Play the game live at: GitHub Pages Link ([Click Here](https://ganpat-mallah.github.io/Quiz-game/)).

 Contribute 🤝
 We welcome contributions!
 Feel free to fork the repository, make improvements, and submit a pull request.